Yuviray/SudokuJS/README.md

     * make the music player invisible and make music autoplay in background (to be discussed)
     * if not possible do make it invisible, maybe create a simple music player
 - Miguel Vertiz:
-    * implement a manual theme change button
+    * Add functionality to the Profile button for user to see score and details (Profile Page)
-    * allow for prefered themes to be saved for each user
+    * Refactor our current styling method to make it easier to add Themes

 ## Room for Improvement